DavidStudios/.github/profile/README.md

-**PLEASE NOTE: IF YOU ARE A BUSINESS INTERESTED IN DOING BUSINESS WITH US, PLEASE SEND A MESSAGE TO OUR[BUSINESS EMAIL](mailto:business@davidstudios.uk?subject=Contact&body=Place any relevant details (e.g emails) so that we can process your request faster.
-Please allow up to 72 hrs for a response.)**
+**PLEASE NOTE: IF YOU ARE A BUSINESS INTERESTED IN DOING BUSINESS WITH US, PLEASE SEND A MESSAGE TO OUR[BUSINESS EMAIL](mailto:business@davidstudios.uk?subject=Contact)**